soshuster1997/dna_data_analysis/README.md

 Same output structure as `batch_orf_pipeline.py` (`batch_summary_report.md`, `per_file_summary.csv`, `all_orfs.csv`, `--progress-every` works the same way), with extra columns for start codon, non-standard-start flag, entropy, and repeat fraction/count.
 No `torch`/`transformers` needed at all, so this one runs almost instantly even on a laptop CPU.

 **Caveat on Shannon entropy:** as implemented, it's an order-0 measure of base composition only.
 It's blind to sequence order, so a repetitive sequence like `AAAACCCCGGGGTTTT` scores a perfect 2.0 (even base counts) despite being obviously structured.
 It answers "is the base composition balanced?", not "does this look random?"
-The k-mer repeat fraction is the metric that actually captures repetitiveness.
+The k-mer repeat fraction is the metric that captures repetitiveness.

 ### `addgene_to_fasta.py`
 Converts Addgene plasmid records into individual FASTA files, either from a local bulk JSON download or by calling Addgene's Developers Portal API directly (requires an approved API token).